luni64/TeensyHelpers/README.md

 ## Examples

-Shows how to embed and setup a pin interrupt callback function in a user class.
-The EdgeCounter class simply counts the edges it sees on a digital pin.
-The pin number settable with the begin function.
+Shows how to encapsulate and setup a pin interrupt callback function in a user class.
+The EdgeCounter class simply counts all edges (rising/falling) it sees on a digital pin.
+The pin to be monitored is settable with the `begin()` function.

 ```c++
 #include "attachInterruptEx.h"